Our Response to Climate Change Risks and Opportunities (TCFD)

 Response to Climate Change and Link to Executive Remuneration

 Remuneration for the Company’s directors consists of a monthly remuneration in accordance with role, performance-linked bonuses, and share-based remuneration.
-The performance indicators on which share-based remuneration is based include greenhouse gas emissions reduction, along with operating profit excluding inventory valuation, ROE, and other financial indicators.
+The performance indicators on which share-based remuneration was based include greenhouse gas emissions reduction, along with operating profit excluding inventory valuation, ROE, and other financial indicators.
+In line with the formulation of the fourth Medium-Term Management Plan, starting from fiscal 2025, we adopted ROIC, in addition to relative TSR, as an indicator for share-based remuneration.
+By referencing our stock price, we will incorporate part of the market’s evaluation of our environmental efforts and provide an incentive to support the improvement of corporate value over the medium to long term.

 Scenario Analysis